Top: A Nativity play in progress at a school in 2018. Image: Saint Louis Chachoengsao / Facebook

 Try your luck (possibly) win big prizes at soi dao, or lucky draws in Christmas fairs like the one at Assumption College in Bangrak district on Dec.
 20. Running all day from 08.30am until 6pm, the carnival resembles a Buddhist temple fun fair, with carnival games, lucky draws, and stalls set up by students.
 Tickets will be 150 baht.

 Not to be outdone, St. Louis Church in Silom also recently announced that up to 20,000 tickets for its Christmas fair soi dao draw will be sold this year.
 The church also promised more prizes than last year.
-Date is TBA.
+The party starts 6pm on Dec.
+24.

 Jingle Bell Rock